canalplus/rx-player/doc/tutorials/contents_with_DRM.md

   - `message`: a custom message string we will communicate through a warning or error event (depending if we will retry or not the call)

+  - `fallbackOnLastTry`: When set to `true` and if we are doing or last try or retry (to be sure you can set `noRetry` to true), we will try to fallback to another quality, which might have a different license.

+    This is only useful for contents which have a different license depending on the quality (for example having different rights for 4k video content than for 480p video content).
+It is also only useful if the license server can refuse to deliver a license for a particular quality but accept for another quality.

 Here is an example showcasing all of those properties:
 ```js
 rxPlayer.loadVideo({